dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 # Using Generative AI to Combat Cognitive Bias

-I recently discovered [*Confluence: The Intersection of AI and Communications*](https://craai.substack.com/) by [CRA](https://crainc.com/), a [Substack](https://substack.com/home) that explores AI and communication.  *Confluence*, now a year old, provides practical information on various AI topics.
+In my ongoing exploration of AI’s potential to reshape our understanding and decision-making processes, I recently discovered [*Confluence: The Intersection of AI and Communications*](https://craai.substack.com/) by [CRA](https://crainc.com/), a [Substack](https://substack.com/home) that explores AI and communication.  *Confluence*, now a year old, provides practical information on various AI topics.

-The [July 7, 2024, *Confluence* article](https://craai.substack.com/p/confluence-for-7724) introduced me to the Rashomon Effect and its link to cognitive bias.
+One [article](https://craai.substack.com/p/confluence-for-7724) in particular, caught my attention—its exploration of the Rashomon Effect and its connection to cognitive bias opened my eyes to new ways AI can challenge our perceptions.

 ### Cognitive Bias and the Rashomon Effect